guillp/adventofcode/README.md

-Those are my solution codes for [Advent of Code](https://adventofcode.com/), written in Python.
+Those are my solution codes for [Advent of Code](https://adventofcode.com/), and some other coding challenges like [TechChallenger](https://www.techchallenger.fr/), written in Python.

-To install the required modules for the solutions to work:

-    pip install pandas requests stringparser